NiryoRobotics/ned_ros/sphinx_doc/source/installation/ubuntu_18.rst

 Install ROS
 ^^^^^^^^^^^^^

-You firstly need to install ROS Melodic.
+You need to install ROS Melodic.
 To do so, follow the ROS official tutorial `here <http://wiki.ros.org/melodic/Installation/Ubuntu>`_ and chose the **Desktop-Full Install**.